T-Z-N/WBEO/readme.md

 # Repository Overview 📂

-This repository contains the ontology files, and plans for future work.
+This repository contains the ontology files and plans for future work.

-- **📊 Figures**: Diagrams and illustrations of the BEAR Framework
+- **📊 Figures**: Diagrams and illustrations related to WBEO
   - `Plan.png`: Visual representation of the framework's planned architecture and components, including the Wind Business Ecosystem Ontology (WBEO) and its relationship to the Business Ecosystem Ontology (BEO) and Basic Formal Ontology (BFO).

-- **🎯 Related Talks & Papers**: Presentation materials from Ontology Summit 2025
-  - `Presentation.pdf`: Slides from the presentation "Beyond Blind Spots"

-- **🧩 ontology**: Business Ecosystem Ontology used in the Research Article
+- **🧩 ontology**: Wind Energy Business Ecosystem Ontology
   - `WBEO.rdf`: Wind Energy Business Ecosystem Ontology in RDF format

 <figure>